idalz/Tokyo-Trip-Assistant/README.md

 🗣️ What to Say in Your Cover Letter

-I’ve recently built a demo that reflects the exact skills listed in your role: a Tokyo Trip Assistant — a conversational AI that helps users explore the city’s temples, skyline views, and neighborhoods using LLMs, RAG, and real-time API integrations.
+I've recently built a demo that reflects the exact skills listed in your role: a Tokyo Trip Assistant — a conversational AI that helps users explore the city's temples, skyline views, and neighborhoods using LLMs, RAG, and real-time API integrations.
 It's built with FastAPI, LangChain, OpenAI, and Pinecone, includes prompt templates and memory handling, and is containerized for easy deployment.
-I’d be happy to share it or walk you through the code.
+I'd be happy to share it or walk you through the code.

 ⚡ Optional Extensions (Post-Demo)